MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 HealthEquity/WageWorks will automatically mail you a debit card after you enroll for the Health Care FSA.
 Do not throw away your debit card.
 You will not receive a new debit card every year.

 Yes.
-When you use your debit card, it will use remaining funds from the previous year until the funds are exhausted or until the grace period ends on March 15 of the current year.
-Then it will use your current plan year funds.
+When you use your debit card, it will use remaining funds from the previous year until the funds are exhausted or until the grace period ends on March 15th of the current year.
+Then, it will use your current plan year funds.

 Yes.
-Health Care FSAs are regulated by the IRS and require you to save all receipts to receive reimbursement for your claims.
+Health Care FSAs are regulated by the Internal Revenue Service (IRS) and require you to save all receipts to receive reimbursement for your claims.

 ©